 The Homepage – above the fold

 They lead with a Customer Success Story – ‘See how Common moves faster’ with a picture of a smiling customer in the prime image location surrounded by case studies.
-Note they don’t use the words ‘customer’ or ‘success’ or ‘story’ here, but they show an image of smiley, successful customer.
+Note they don’t use the words ‘customer’ or ‘success’ or ‘story’ here, but they show an image of a smiley, successful customer.
 Worth considering what they’re NOT leading with: they aren’t displaying their product, an image of a user using their product or even images of their product characters in their prime location, it is an image of one of their users.
 The image of the user has his name, job title and organization logo to give background and credibility to the user.

 Homepage – below the fold